Isible/citadel/README.md

 - [Engine](crates/engine) - a simple compiler implementation for compiling IR to a specified backend.
 Uses IRParser to parse the IR.

-## Tooling

 - [Test-lang](test-lang) For testing, experimenting and providing an example on how to build a compiler with citadel

-- [Ciri](ciri) - an interpreter for citadel IR to debug IR code

-- [Citadel-fmt] - a formatter for citadel IR and a toolkit for building formatters

-- [Citadel-lsp] - a lsp for citadel IR and a toolkit for building lsps